DataDog/hiring-engineers/answers.md

 ![i-apm-services](img/apm-services.png)

 If you drill in, you can see there are 3 resources underneath our Flask service.
-It might take a bit to get used to the [terminology](https://docs.datadoghq.com/tracing/terminology/) used, but for our purposes here, a service is a set of processes that do the same job.
-In our instance, that is our Flask webapp.
+It is a good idea to review the [terminology](https://docs.datadoghq.com/tracing/terminology/) used.
+For our purposes here, a service is a set of processes that do the same job.
+In our example, that is our Flask web application.
 A resource is a particular query to a service.
 In our case, that's one of the 3 available routes defined in `flaskapp.py`.

 You can also include APM metrics on Dashboards right alongside infrastructure metrics.